- Type of MS Medications

 - Peginterferon beta-1a (Plegridy)

-- Alemtuzumab (Lemtrada) reserved for relapsing MS that hasn’t responded well to two or more alternate MS drugs
+- Alemtuzumab (Lemtrada) is reserved for relapsing MS that hasn’t responded well to two or more alternate MS drugs

 - Natalizumab (Tysabri)